elai-io/video-freeze-detector/docs/METRICS_DOCUMENTATION.md

 ### Why `edge_velocity_min_ratio` is the Best

-1. **Relative Measurement**: Compares minimum to mean, making it scale-invariant
+1. **Relative Measurement**: Compares minimum to maximum, making it scale-invariant
+2. **Partial Freeze Detection**: Better at detecting when only 1-2 cameras freeze
-2. **Edge Preprocessing**: Benefits from noise reduction and lighting invariance
+3. **Edge Preprocessing**: Benefits from noise reduction and lighting invariance
-3. **Simple and Robust**: Less sensitive to outliers than derivative-based metrics
+4. **Simple and Robust**: Less sensitive to outliers than derivative-based metrics
-4. **Intuitive**: Directly measures the relative "freeze-ness" of the least active camera
+5. **Intuitive**: Directly measures the relative "freeze-ness" of the least active camera

 ## 📊 Usage Examples